Project-MONAI/model-zoo/models/renalStructures_UNEST_segmentation/docs/README.md

 # Description
 A pre-trained model for training and inferencing volumetric (3D) kidney substructures segmentation from contrast-enhanced CT images (Arterial/Portal Venous Phase).
-Training pipeline is provide to support model fine-tuning with bundle and MONAI Label active learning.
+Training pipeline is provided to support model fine-tuning with bundle and MONAI Label active learning.

 A tutorial and release of model for kidney cortex, medulla and collecting system segmentation.